jhuynh85/furry-foster/README.md

 ## Style guide

-Code style is automatically enforced via a git precommit hook.
-A slightly modified version of the Prettier config is used.
+Code is automatically formatted to the appropriate style via a git precommit hook.
+A slightly modified version of the [default Prettier config](https://prettier.io/docs/en/options.html) is used (tabs used instead of spaces).